 Borders

-When running the classic interface of Windows (or running Outlook with the Windows theme turned off), you can also modify the border colors here and even make them smaller by modifying the "Border Padding" size.
+When using the classic interface on Windows 7, you can also modify the border colors here and even make them smaller by modifying the “Border Padding” size.
+Note that the Classic Themes are no longer available in Windows 8 and Windows 10.

 Settings at Outlook level